City of Seattle appears ready to remove CHOP barricades

-City crews were at the protest zone by 6 a.m.
-Friday.
-At least one protester was lying in the street to block a piece of machinery.
+City crews were at 12th Avenue and Pike Street on Capitol Hill by 6 a.m.
+Friday with trucks and machinery.
+At least one protester was lying in the street in front of a piece of equipment.
+But as of 8 a.m., SDOT was not moving anything.

 SDOT spokesperson Ethan Bergerson said around 7:45 a.m. that he is working to get clarification from the department on what is happening at the CHOP site.